7

 The club Pilates teacher training will prepare practitioners to become full-time Pilates instructors if they wish.

-As you master pilates exercises, you will also gain knowledge of applied kinesiology to help students with imbalances or injuries.
+As you master Pilates exercises, you will also gain knowledge of applied kinesiology to help students with imbalances or injuries.

 The course materials are highly accessible through an online portal, allowing you to learn at your own pace.